HARA: A Hierarchical Approach for Robust Rotation Averaging: Introduction

 Commonly, rotation averaging is formulated as a nonlinear optimization problem and solved iteratively starting from some initial guess of the absolute rotations \cite{hartley_2011_cvpr, chatterjee_2018_tpami, shi_2020_icml, chen_2021_cvpr}.
 If, however, this initial guess is severely affected by outliers, it becomes extremely difficult to obtain an accurate result later on.
 Therefore, a robust initialization is essential for reliable rotation averaging in the presence of outliers.

 In this work, we propose a novel method for robust multiple rotation averaging.
 Our main contribution is a hierarchical initialization scheme that constructs a spanning tree of a rotation graph by propagating most reliable constraints first and less reliable ones later.
 We establish the hierarchy of reliability based on the number of consistent triplet constraints, as well as their level of consistency.
 That is, we consider a constraint to be more reliable if it is strongly supported by many other constraints and less reliable if it has weaker or fewer supports.
 Optionally, we can also incorporate the number of valid 2D-2D correspondences into the hierarchy.
 Experimental results show that our approach can significantly improve the robustness of rotation averaging.
-Our code will be made public upon acceptance.
+To download our code and the supplementary material, go to \url{https://seonghun-lee.github.io}.